top of page

 We provide quasi-experimental estimates of the impact of coal and natural gas power plant retirements on the mental health of local residents in the United States.
 Combining data on power plant retirements and restricted mental health data, we employ a difference-in-differences approach and find that coal-fired power plant retirements have a significant negative impact on mental health, while natural gas retirements have a positive effect.
 We explore potential mechanisms and find evidence suggesting that economic impacts and local amenity improvements drive these divergent effects.
 Our findings highlight the importance of considering mental health implications in energy transition policies and strategies.

-(Work in Progress)
+(Selected Work in Progress)

 Highway Noise Pollution and Infant Health Outcomes: Evidence from California

-(with Huan Li, Ruohao Zhang and Neha Khanna)
+(with Huan Li, Ruohao Zhang, and Neha Khanna)

 bottom of page